-The SEMP is a series of documents that provides an outline of emergency management in South Australia.
-It is split in to four parts, some of which have subordinate documents and annexes.
+The SEMP is split in to four parts, some of which have subordinate documents and annexes.

 Part 1: Executive Overview

-Provides a strategic overview of the state’s arrangements for senior executive and community information.
+Provides a strategic overview of the state’s arrangements for general information.

 Part 2: Emergency Management Arrangements